source-foundry/ufolint/README.md

   - images follow UFO v3+ png specification
   - source files import into ufoLib library with ufoLib public methods

-These tests are performed through a combination of public methods in the [ufoLib library](https://github.com/unified-font-object/ufoLib) (released by the authors of the UFO specification) and additional tests that are implemented in the ufolint application.  ufolint catches exceptions raised in the ufoLib public read methods for all *.plist file types and all ufoLib validations performed on *.glif files.
+These tests are performed through a combination of public methods in the [fontTools.ufoLib library](https://github.com/fonttools/fonttools/tree/master/Lib/fontTools/ufoLib) and additional tests that are implemented in the ufolint application.  ufolint catches exceptions raised in the ufoLib public read methods for all *.plist file types and all ufoLib validations performed on *.glif files.
 These are returned to users with informative error messages that indicate the filepath(s) of concern and exit status code 1.

 # Install and Upgrade